 Review: Oliver Cromwell: British Library Historic Lives by Peter Gaunt the British Library Publishing Division (Sep 1 2004) ISBN-13: 978-0712348577

 Gaunt offers a convincing interpretation of Cromwell's life and a shrewd assessment of his achievement."
-John Morrill, Vice Master and Reader in Early Modern History, Selwyn College, Cambridge and in the public domain as well.
+John Morrill, Vice Master, and Reader in Early Modern History, Selwyn College, Cambridge and in the public domain as well.
 "A new and controversial account of one of the pivotal figures in British history.
-This scholarly account is nonetheless interesting and informative."
+This scholarly account is nonetheless entertaining and informative."
 Rachel Dickinson, Waterstone's,

 Gaunt’s preface shows his tendency to wear his history on his sleeve so to speak.
-While it is difficult to pin down Gaunt’s support for one form of historical school or another he does have a tendency in this book to blame Charles for the civil war in that the king was arrogant and stupid.
+While it 's hard to pin down Gaunt’s support for one form of traditional school or another he does have a tendency in this book to blame Charles for the civil war in that the king was arrogant and stupid.

 The book acknowledges that Cromwell was a leading figure of the revolution.
-Cromwell was not however its leading theoretical light.
+Cromwell was not, however, its main theoretical light.
 Figures such General Henry Ireton were on a much higher plane in that regard.
-In fact it is high time that this ideologue of the developing bourgeoisie was given some credit for his importance to the revolution.
+In fact, it is high time that this ideologue of the developing bourgeoisie was given some credit for his importance to the revolution.

 Cromwell as correctly portrayed by this biography was a deeply religious man.
 In the main Cromwell’s courageous and farsighted political action were guided by these beliefs.
 It would be a mistake to believe that his thoughts and actions were not products of his times as well.
 It was not for nothing that the metaphysical and republican poet Andrew Marvell said